atomist/sdm-local/README.md

 ```
 3) Send commit events from your repositories to your SDM.
 See "Configure existing projects" below.
 TODO: test this. how does it know

-4) *TEMPORARY for Atomists*: currently slalom isn't published on npm, so you have to:
+4) *TEMPORARY for Atomists*: currently Slalom isn't published on npm, so you have to:
 -   clone this repository.
 In its directory:
 -   `npm install`
 -   `npm run build`